-The approved principles and rules for setting compensation and benefits granted to the Chairman and Chief Executive Officer and the Deputy to the Chief Executive Officer for 2007 are provided in Appendix

-B - Report with & Mairman of the Board of Directors on the terms and conditions for preparing and organizing the work of the Board of Directors and on internal control procedures in compliance with Article L. 225-37 of the French Commercial Code - Part I - Conditions for preparing and organizing the work of the Company's Board of Directors - f) Approved principles and rules for setting compensation and benefits of any kind granted to company executives.
+The approved principles and rules for setting compensation and benefits granted to the Chairman and Chief Executive Officer and the Deputy to the Chief Executive Officer for 2007 are provided in Appendix trol procedures in compliance with Article L. 225-37 of the French Commercial Code - Part I - Conditions for preparing and organizing the work of the Company's Board of Directors - f) Approved principles and rules for setting compensation and benefits of any kind granted to company executives.